Yelp/data_pipeline_avro_util/README.md

 Disclaimer
 -------
-We're still in the process of setting up this service as a stand-alone.
-There may be additional work required to run code from this package  and integrate with other applications.
+We're still in the process of setting up this package as a stand-alone.
+There may be additional work required to run code and integrate with other applications.

 License